Donders-Institute/FEMfuns/external/fieldtrip/README.md

     conda develop pipeline_code/ -n femfuns

 These steps where the environment is set-up, you only need to do once.
-However, it is necessary to activate the environment by running "conda activate femfuns", every session where FEMfuns is used.
+However, it is necessary to activate the environment by running

+     conda activate femfuns

+every session where FEMfuns is used.

 If you will not work from the FEMfuns directory and want to have all scripts available, you may add the path to .bashrc, e.g.: